d3b-center/OMPARE/code/drug_synergy/README.md

 Run Jin

 ## Calculate synergy scores for combination of drug recommendations
-This module is written to implement the synergy from gene expression and network mining (SynGeNet) method described in [this paper](https://www.nature.com/articles/s41540-019-0085-4) with custom modifications.
+This module is written to implement the synergy from gene expression and network mining (SynGeNet) method described in this paper(https://www.nature.com/articles/s41540-019-0085-4) with custom modifications.

 Briefly, we leveraged the outputs from CEMiTools and signatureSearch (which are already incorporated in our OMPARE workflow) and calculate synergy score as followed:
-1. From `CC_based_heatmap_Distance_euclidean_finalLinkage_average_clusterAlg_KM_expct_counts_VST_cluster_and_annotation.tsv`, extract the cluster number that is assigned to our sample of interest
+1. From `clustered_samples.rds` and `pnoc008_clinical.rds`, extract the cluster number that is assigned to our sample of interest
 2. From `enrichment_nes.tsv`, find the module number that is most positively correlated with the cluster of our sample of interest.
 3. Generate subnetwork associated with the module found above by subsetting `interactions.tsv` to contain only interactions in that particular module - result saved as `reults/subnetwork_genes.tsv`
 4. Use bioconductor package `drugTargetInteractions` and `biomaRt` to find all FDA approved drugs that target genes in our subnetwork, annotate with drug actions, MOA etc. - results saved as  `results/drug_gene_map/subnetwork_gene_drug_map.tsv`.